deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Adam gave a self-deprecating little shrug and looked around the room.
 Legsy was unpacking an old PS3, which BASEBALL, Firth and Akiyama were practically salivating over.
 Stevenson and Price, meanwhile, were setting up in the kitchen ready to prepare their first barracks dinner, an occasion which Stevenson had marked by donning a pink gingham apron.

-"…I think we all are." he said.
+"...I think we all are." he said.

 * * *